reubenharry/physics/docs/physics/condensedmatter.md

 ## Symmetry breaking

+covered in statistcal physics: revise or remove todo

 From notes:

 > "Spontaneous symmetry breaking (SSB) is the phenomenon in which a stable state of a system (for example the ground state or a thermal equilibrium state) is not symmetric under a symmetry of its Hamiltonian, Lagrangian, or action."